 OUR MUSIC DIRECTOR

 Richard Haigh is an experienced church musician, organist and educator.
-He is the ideal Director of Music for our choir because he is passionate about choral music and has an ability to get the best sound out of the choir.
+He is an ideal Director of Music for our choir, because he is passionate about choral music and is able to get the best sound out of the choir.

-Richard is the seventh and current Director of Music of the Philharmonia Choir of Cape Town.
-His career to date has been primarily that of church musician, working in the Anglican tradition of Organist and Choirmaster, and also as educator, presently working on the music staff of Westerford High School where he is both Choirmaster of a choir of 150 students and Conductor of the school’s Orchestra – the largest and leading high school Symphony Orchestra in South Africa.
+Richard is the seventh Director of Music of the Philharmonia Choir of Cape Town.
+His career to date has been primarily that of church musician, working in the Anglican tradition of Organist and Choirmaster, and also as educator, presently working as Head of Music at Wynberg Boys’ High School.

 Richard began organ lessons with Garmon Ashby at the age of 14.
 He won the Claude Brown Organ Scholarship for 6th Form Post-Matric studies at Diocesan College in 1996.
 He graduated from the University of Cape Town in 1999 with a B Mus (Gen.) degree having majored in organ under Prof. Shirley Gie.
 He also holds Performer’s Licentiate Diplomas in Piano and Organ from Trinity College of Music, London, The Associated Board of the Royal Schools of Music and the University of South Africa, as well as a B Ed (Hons) Degree.
 He was awarded a full scholarship to Southern Methodist University, Dallas, Texas in 2001.
 Here, under the under tuition of Dr Larry Palmer, he graduated with a Master’s Degree, with distinction, and was elected to the Pi Kappa Lambda National Music Honor Society.
 He remained in the USA for a further four years, working as Sub-Organist at the Episcopal Church of the Incarnation, Dallas and Organist and Choirmaster of Christ Episcopal Church, Plano.
 While living in Dallas he sang as a bass in the Dallas Symphony Chorus (touring with them to Carnegie Hall, New York) and as a counter-tenor in the Schola of the St Mark’s School of Texas Men and Boys Choir.